josemichaelrubio/java-angular-azure-notes/week5-devops-angular/angular.md

 - bundles into several "chunks" which are then injected into index.html

 # Decorator
-- a function that takes a single metatdata object
+- a function that takes a single metadata object
 ```typescript
 @NgModule({
   declarations: [